Our role in emergency events

 - Public land and waterways

 - Transport – public land roads, bridges, tunnels

 - Buildings and assets – planning, building or assets owned by DELWP.

 How we help the community

-We work with a range of partners including local communities, Traditional Owners, business and government agencies to help Victoria prepare for, respond to and recover from emergency events.
+We work with a range of partners including local communities, Traditional Owners, and business and government agencies to help Victoria prepare for, respond to and recover from emergency events.

 Over the past decade or so, bushfires have resulted in millions of dead or severely damaged hazardous trees in Victoria.
 Together with Parks Victoria, we are working to make areas safe after an emergency, prioritising clearing strategic roads, fire breaks, recreation sites, dams and helipads across Victoria’s public land.